jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/0_Discus.typ

 // --------------------------- 3_Pressurized_Body --------------------------- //
-Given that #glspl("swith") must withstand both internal pressure from hydrogen storage and external aerodynamic loads during flight, understanding the behavior of pressurized vessels under external loading conditions becomes crucial.
+Since #glspl("swith") must withstand internal pressure from hydrogen storage as well as aerodynamic loads during flight, it is crucial to assess the behavior of pressurized vessels under external loading conditions.
 The literature review presented in @chap_2_3 revealed substantial research on pressurized vessels under external dynamic loading.
 The reviewed studies demonstrated that, for their specific test configurations, internal pressure significantly influences structural behavior, with lateral loads typically generating higher stresses than axial loads.
 The documented failure mechanisms progress from initial deformation through local failure to global failure, depending on impact energy levels.